CPAC Blasted for Milo Yiannopoulos Invite After Pedophilia Remarks Resurface

 Hebephilia is the term for a sexual interest in pubescent children, roughly ages 11 to 14, and ephebophilia refers to an interest in older adolescents.
 The lowest and most common age of consent across the U.S. is 16.

 Yiannopoulos’s opinions on adults having sex with minors were no secret.
-He also discussed the topic on Joe Rogan’s podcast on September 30th, 2015.
-In the clip below, which began circulating again on Sunday, Yiannopoulos makes the same quip about Father Michael and insists he did not molest him, saying “When I was 14, trust me, I was the predator.”
+He also discussed the topic on Joe Rogan’s podcast on September 30, 2015.
+In the clip below, which began circulating again on Sunday, Yiannopoulos makes the same quip about Father Michael and insists he did not molest him, saying, “When I was 14, trust me, I was the predator.”

 I don’t want to be indiscreet about specific people because I think it’s going to be dangerous.
 But I can tell you the truth without dropping anyone in it.
 I mean, some of the boys there were very young.
 Very young.